 - The WWG contracts with various third party suppliers for provision of core IT services being distributed to the UK office.
 The WWG centrally owns, manages and maintains these contracts.
-As an example, the WWG IT team has contracted with IBM for the management, support and maintenance of the Global Lotus Notes platform which is a core service. - Distribution to the UK of applications and software is undertaken by centrally managed distribution software and technology.
+As an example, the WWG IT team has contracted with Microsoft for the management, support and maintenance of the Global email platform, which is a core service. - Distribution to the UK of applications and software is undertaken by centrally managed distribution software and technology.
 Licensing to the UK is undertaken by a WWG centralised licensing team. - Charges for the provision of IT services are charged to the UK based on volume, utilisation and licensing requirements.

 These centrally distributed IT services are significant and therefore SLOC UK also retains a UK based IT team.
-This team is led by an IT manager of senior grade and is responsible for all UK based services, including disaster recovery arrangements.
+This team is led by an IT manager of senior grade and is responsible for: